February 2020 – Human Rights Watch

 CPAG provided over 30 anonymised EWS cases to NAWRA illustrating the effects of universal credit decisions on EEA nationals.
-NAWRA’s response to the Work and Pensions Committee Welfare Safety Net inquiry
+See NAWRA’s response to the Work and Pensions Committee Welfare Safety Net inquiry.

 November 2018 – Carers UK partnership

-We provided Carers UK with a sample of the cases we had seen concerning recovery of carer’s allowance overpayments. [can we link to anything they produced subsequently, if they did?]
+We provided Carers UK with a sample of the cases we had seen concerning recovery of carer’s allowance overpayments.
+This fed into Carers UK response to Work and Pensions Committee Carers Allowance overpayments inquiry.